jdadelman/prospect-valuation-model/docs/DATA_SCHEMA.md

 ---

-## Identity Resolution (FGID → MLBAM ID)

-Canonical modeling tables in this project are keyed by **MLBAM ID** (`mlbam_id`), which is treated as the stable, cross-source player identifier.

-However, FanGraphs ingestion and parsing stages identify players primarily via:
-- FanGraphs player ID (`fgid`, when available), and
-- player name and URL text.

-To bridge this gap, the project includes an explicit **identity resolution pipeline** prior to any player-level joins or statistics integration.

-### Identity Resolution Stages

-1. **Normalized Identity Construction**
-   - A canonical identity list is built from intermediate FanGraphs outputs (`reports_*.csv`).
-   - Each identity is keyed by:
-     - `fgid` when present, or
-     - a stable synthetic key when `fgid` is missing.
-   - Output:
-     `data/processed/player_identities.csv`

-2. **MLBAM Candidate Retrieval**
-   - For each normalized identity, candidate MLBAM player records are retrieved via MLB lookup APIs.
-   - Raw API responses are cached verbatim, with request/response metadata preserved.
-   - Output:
-     - Cached JSON responses under `data/raw/mlbam_lookup/`
-     - Fetch manifest recording HTTP status and provenance

-3. **ID Matching and Crosswalk Construction**
-   - Candidate MLBAM records are evaluated against normalized identities using name and biographical metadata (e.g., date of birth).
-   - Each identity is assigned one of:
-     - `unique` match
-     - `ambiguous` (multiple plausible MLBAM IDs)
-     - `unresolved`
-   - Output:
-     `data/processed/player_id_map.csv`

-### Canonical Identifier Usage

-- All canonical modeling tables (`player_season`, `player_season_stats`, etc.) use `mlbam_id` as the primary key.
-- `fgid` is retained as a secondary identifier for traceability and debugging.
+## Identity Resolution and Canonical Player IDs

+### Canonical Identifier

+All canonical modeling tables in this project are keyed by **MLBAM ID** (`mlbam_id`), which is treated as the stable, cross-source player identifier.

+FanGraphs player IDs (`fgid`) and player names are treated as **source-specific identifiers** and are never used as primary keys in modeling tables.

+---

+### Stage A: MLBAM People Spine Construction

+A standalone **people spine** is constructed using the MLB Stats API, enumerating players who appear on minor-league rosters (DSL, CPX, A, A+, AA, AAA) during seasons 2021–2025.

+This table provides:
+- `mlbam_id`
+- full name and name components
+- date of birth (Y/M/D)
+- bats / throws
+- height / weight
+- primary position
+- seasons observed (for provenance)

+**Output:**
+data/processed/mlbam_people_spine_2021_2025.csv

+This spine is treated as an external reference table and is not recomputed implicitly by downstream steps.

+---

+### Stage B: FGID → MLBAM Identity Mapping

+FanGraphs ingestion and parsing stages identify players via:
+- `fgid` (when present), and
+- player name text.

+To bridge FanGraphs-derived data with MLBAM-keyed modeling tables, the project includes an explicit **identity mapping step**.

+#### Mapping Inputs
+- FanGraphs-derived identities (`fgid`, `player_name`)
+- MLBAM people spine (name + DOB)

+#### Matching Strategy (Deterministic, Ordered)
+Matching is attempted in strict order and stops at the first unique match:

+1. Exact normalized first name + last name + full DOB
+2. Exact normalized last name + full DOB
+3. Exact normalized full name (only if a single MLBAM candidate exists)

+If multiple MLBAM candidates satisfy a rule, the match is marked ambiguous and rejected.

+#### Mapping Outcomes
+Each FG identity is assigned one of:
+- `matched_exact_name_dob`
+- `matched_lastname_dob`
+- `matched_name_only_unique`
+- `ambiguous_multiple_candidates`
+- `unmatched_no_candidate`

+#### Output
+data/intermediate/identity_map_fgid_to_mlbam.csv

+This table is an explicit dependency for all downstream joins.

+---

+### Canonical Usage Rules

+- All modeling tables (`player_season`, `player_season_stats`, etc.) require a resolved `mlbam_id`.
+- `fgid` is retained only for traceability and debugging.
 - Rows without a resolved `mlbam_id` are excluded from supervised modeling joins but may be retained for diagnostics or future resolution.

-Identity resolution outputs are treated as **data dependencies** for downstream build steps and are not recomputed implicitly.
+Identity resolution outputs are **versioned data artifacts**, not ephemeral logic.

 ---